Long Beach Municipal Cemetery

 Long Beach Municipal Cemetery, is a cemetery established as early as 1901 and located at the northwest corner of Willow Street and Orange Avenue in Signal Hill, California.
 It is located next door, and east of Sunnyside Cemetery.
 It was formerly known as Long Beach Signal Hill Cemetery, and also known as Long Beach Cemetery.
+Many of the Municipal Cemetery's records were destroyed in a 1936 fire.